Connect with others who understand.

 • Inflammatory autoimmune diseases, such as rheumatoid arthritis

-• Blood sugar changes, as seen in type 2 diabetes
+• Blood sugar changes, such as those seen in type 2 diabetes

-• Use of anastrozole (Arimidex), a drug to treat breast cancer
+• Taking anastrozole, a medication used to treat breast cancer

 • Family history of carpal tunnel syndrome